SofiaGonzalezds/analisisPredictivo_CambioClimatico/README.md

 - **ClimateChange.csv**: Contains the training dataset used to develop and tune the model.

-- **time_series_experimentation.ipynb**: Python notebook presenting the exploratory data analysis.
+- **TP2_ExperimentacionSerieTemporal.ipynb**: Python notebook presenting the exploratory data analysis.
 It includes a geographic analysis using GIS libraries and the exploration of different methods for time series forecasting.

 - **final_model.ipynb**: Python notebook presenting the process and final model used to generate the final prediction.